Chuvash National Radio: Programming

 60% of programming is in the Chuvash language, 35% in Russian and 5% in other languages spoken in the Chuvash Republic.
 30% of programs are informational, 30% educational and 20% drama and musical.
 Informational programs leave five hours per day.

 Radio frequencies

-On the basis of the transferring equipment of branch FGUP «Radio television transmitting center» two frequencies are assigned to Chuvash National Radio: VHF 71.41 MHz (the transmitter is located in Ibresi) and FM 105.0 MHz (the transmitter is located in Tsivilsk).
-By means of these transmitters 80% of the territory of the Chuvash Republic, except for Cheboksary and Novocheboksarsk, are covered.
+On the basis of the transferring equipment of branch FGUP «Radio television transmitting centre» two frequencies are assigned to Chuvash National Radio: VHF 71.41 MHz (the transmitter is located in Ibresi) and FM 105.0 MHz (the transmitter is located in Tsivilsk).
+By means of these transmitters 80% of the territory of the Chuvash Republic, except for Cheboksary and Novocheboksarsk, is covered.
 According to federal law, on-air broadcasting in cities with a population of over 100,000 is authorized only on the basis of a license.
 It, in turn, is given out after federal competition is carried out.
 Therefore, as of 2009 in Cheboksary and Novocheboksarsk it is only possible to listen to Chuvash National Radio broadcasts on the "third button" wire announcement.